SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/03-Java-Persistence-API.md

 ## remove()

-This method removes given entity from the DB.
+This method removes a given entity from the DB.

 Remove something from a database begins with retrieving it.